ligato/docs/docs/user-guide/concepts.md

  - `0` if the API call is successful.
  <br></br>
- - Numerical index of a VPP-defined error message, if the API call is unsuccessful.
+ - Numerical index of a VPP-defined error message if the API call is unsuccessful.

 You can have other fields present with information generated from VPP.
 An example is the `SwIfIndex` of the created interface.